Where to Eat and Drink at Miami International Airport

 Closest gate: J11

-It might seem a little odd to have a Mexican-themed beach bar in the terminal where the bulk of Air Canada’s flights once departed.
-Then again, flights to Canada haven’t been a thing for a while, so you might as well lean into this bill of chicken tacos, salads, and seafood entrees while you wait for the Québécoise to return.
+It might seem a little odd to have a Mexican-themed beach bar inside a terminal where the bulk of Air Canada’s flights depart.
+Then again, Tim Horton’s airport franchises are hard to come by, so you might as well lean into this bill of chicken tacos, salads, and seafood entrees while you brush up on your Quebecois.

 This Florida Turnpike favorite has landed in the airport, too, offering hearty deli sandwiches for those who need to eat in a hurry.
 They’ve got a long list of specialty sandwiches made both hot and cold, but you can also customize whatever you want if you’re deathly opposed to condiments.